 Check for Tread Depth

-You can check your tires on your own through a visual inspection.
+You can evaluate your tires on your own through a visual inspection.
 Start with the tread — the part of the tire that contacts the road surface.
 Make sure the tire tread is deep enough and worn evenly all the way around without any irregularities.
 All DOT-regulated tires feature built-in treadwear indicators, commonly called “wear bars”, that will help you see when the tread is getting low.
-These indicators can be found in various places throughout the tread and will be even with the tread surface when the tread is worn to two-thirtyseconds (2/32) of an inch.
+These indicators can be found in various places throughout the tread and will be even with the tread surface when the tread is worn to two-thirty seconds (2/32) of an inch.
 You should also examine each tire’s sidewall to ensure there is no visible damage.

 The Penny Test

 You can also use the Penny Test to check your tire tread.
 This test can be performed in your own driveway in just a few minutes.

 The idea of the penny test is to check whether you’ve hit the 2/32” threshold.
 Here’s how it works:

 - Place a penny in the tread of your tire.